Mo-Saad-TheAnalyst/MyStocks/README.md

    python.
  - The records are transformed with a lambda function to insure data integrity and also delivers the data to a time series database.
- - A firehouse stream is configured to patch the data for a maximum of 1 min and sends the raw untransformed data to an s3 bucket.
+ - A firehose stream is configured to patch the data for a maximum of 1 min and sends the raw untransformed data to an s3 bucket.
  - A transformer lambda is then triggered to transform the data from JSON to parquet and provide dynamic partitioning and once again